DataMapper Component

 -

 Iterating an existing array as defined in the Watch Field setting.
-For example, the output of an Advanced Datagrid component.
+For example, the output of an Advanced DataGrid component.

-You'll find the DataMapper component in the Data & Event Processing group at the left of the Module Editor.
+You can find the Data Mapper component in the Data & Event Processing group to the left of the Module Builder.

 About the Configuration Window